robbie-jack/PuffinEngine/README.md

 In Progress:

-Finished Re-Implementing a basic 3D Renderer in Vulkan using GPU Driven Rendering techniques.
-Now working on Implementing a basic material system and getting Puffin ready to be used for game projects.
+Finished basic material system and am now working on starting a basic game project using Puffin

 Assets & Shaders used while developing Puffin are located here: https://github.com/robbie-jack/PuffinProject